Fawas-Anayat/FastAPI/notes/lecture_3.md

 - for recieving/retrieving the information we use the get.
 - for giving the information we use the post.
 - for the update we use the put.
-- for delete we the delete
+- for delete we the delete.